- Openness fuels closeness - when you feel safe to be yourself, emotional intimacy grows naturally.

 2. Reduced suspicion

-Lack of clarity leads people to fill gaps with assumptions.
+When people do not have clarity, they often start filling in the blanks themselves.
+And in relationships, those assumptions usually lean toward fear, rejection, or worst-case scenarios.
 These assumptions often lean negative.
 Open communication removes guesswork.
 This lowers stress and allows both partners to focus on connection and shared experiences.

 The Difference Between Transparency and Oversharing